Start Here

-I should begin by telling you who we are, and what we do.
+Before explaining our most astonishing discoveries I should tell you who we are, and what we do.

-We began going “home” every year.
-And at some point I realized that Cambodian silk was disappearing.
-I wrote A Pocket Guide to Cambodian Silk, a consumer guide intended to increase sales to the 4.5 million tourists who visit Angkor Wat each year.
+We were going to Cambodia every year.
+I realized that Cambodian silk was disappearing and wrote A Pocket Guide to Cambodian Silk, a consumer guide intended to increase sales to the millions of tourists who visit Angkor.
 And that’s the last book I ever intended to write.

 But MAD is good.
 It gets you going.
 I identified the other five groups of women, made discovery after discovery, and wrote Through the Eyes of a Queen - the Women of the Royal Court at Angkor.
 And in the course of all this, something changed…

-Sydney Schanberg, the man behind the movie The Killing Fields, wrote something to the effect that once you become a war correspondent, you can never go back.
+Sydney Schanberg, the man behind the film The Killing Fields, wrote that once you become a war correspondent, you can never go back.
 You become so addicted to the adrenaline rush that you can’t do anything else.
 Working as a researcher is like that.
-Especially when you’re independent, so can study what you think is important.
-And can publish in a country where free speech is protected, so you can write candidly about your discoveries.
+Especially when you’re independent, so can study what you think is important - and publish in a country where free speech is protected.
 Research is hard work.
 And in Cambodia, it’s really tough.
 The relentless heat.
 The constant threat of disease.
 The biting insects won’t kill you, but the snakes will.
-And I’ve had so many scholars slam the door in my face that my nose is crooked.
 But then you make that once-in-a-lifetime discovery…

-I was trying to identify the twenty-four women who guard the inner sanctum on the highest level of Angkor Wat.
-I traced what they’re called today back to the original Sanskrit, and discovered that they’re yakshi.
-I then compared them to Indian yakshi, and compared their attributes.
+I was trying to identify the 8 women who guard the inner sanctum of Angkor Wat.
+I traced what they’re called today back to the original Sanskrit, and discovered that they’re yakshī.
+I then compared them to Indian yakshī, and compared their attributes.
 Positive ID.

 And then you make another once-in-a-lifetime discovery.
-I’d looked at the six women following the queens in the Southern Gallery for months, and finally, through nine centuries of erosion, had been able to make out the wheel of a cart.
-These women were transporting food to the queens’ ceremony to worship Vishnu.
-Like Zhou Daguan’s “Servants in Carts”.
+I’d looked at the 6 women following the queens in the Southern Gallery for months, and finally, through nine centuries of erosion, had been able to make out the wheel of a cart.
+Zhou Daguan’s “Servants in Carts”.

 On to what follows… We want you to read our books, but we wrote those books so that you could learn of our discoveries.
 This section of our website is a shortcut for you.